Andrew Balio

 Harvey M. and Lyn P. Meyerhoff Chair

-Among his acclaimed solo recordings, Soli Deo Gloria, are transcriptions of the music of J.S.
+Among his solo recordings, Soli Deo Gloria, are his own transcriptions of the music of J.S.
 Bach for trumpet and organ.
 Fanfare Magazine wrote of his album; “This is, hands down, the most magnificent, eloquent, communicative trumpet playing I have ever heard in my life, and I have a whole shelf full of trumpet CDs by virtuosos past and present against which I am comparing it.”
-He recently completed another volume of his own transcriptions, that of Brahms, Schumann and Schubert, recorded at Skywalker Ranch.
-His first solo recording was issued from Russia with the St. Petersburg Symphony, that of the Weinberg Trumpet Concerto, which he will be playing with Jonathan Heyward in the US and Germany.
+He recently completed another volume of his own transcriptions, that of Brahms, Schumann and Schubert, recorded at George Lucas’s Skywalker Ranch.
+His first solo recording was issued from Russia with the St. Petersburg Symphony, that of the Weinberg Trumpet Concerto, which he recently performed with Jonathon Heyward in Germany.

 In 2014, he launched what was to become the Foundation for the Future of Classical Music, a research institute to examine the complexities of making classical music institutions financially viable while preserving their artistic mission.
 The website www.ffclasscialmusic.org has garnered much attention in the international press.
 For his work in this area, he was invited into the Academy of Philosophy and Letters as a board member and has presented papers during its conferences.
 His personal website is www.andrewbalio.com.